JoramKeijser/interneuron_evolution/README.md

 - `scripts` contains scripts that run the analyses
 - `src` contains the code that is shared by several sripts
-- `data` will contain the data after running the code under `Installation`
+- `data` will contain the data after running the download_data.sh (see Installation above)
 - `figures` contains the figures
 - `results` contains text files